Customer Journey Management

 Everyone across the organization prioritizes based on a common set of rules.

-- If you do know how to prioritize opportunities in a smart way, have deep customer insight but lack a journey framework, then it’s impossible to get an overview.
+If you do know how to prioritize opportunities in a smart way, and have deep customer insight but lack a journey framework, then it’s impossible to get an overview of customer experience.

-Working with many organizations around the world, speaking to hundreds of managers, and seeing thousands of journeys, we see most organizations transform towards Journey Mastery through 5 common stages.
+From our experience working with many organizations around the world, speaking to hundreds of managers, and seeing thousands of journeys, we see most organizations transform toward Journey Excellence through 5 common stages.

 Stage 1: Intuition-driven

-Where The entire team has a deep understanding of customer experience, and the company is able to anticipate customer wants and needs ahead of time.
+The entire team has a deep understanding of customer experience, and the company is able to anticipate customer wants and needs ahead of time.